JosephSerUSP/Stillnight-Win3.1/doc/storyDoc.md

 ????: Runs the Weapons and Armor shop.
 A stub.

 Geraldo: Runs the Auction house, where one can buy rare, unidentified items.
+Yoshio: Another summoner.
+At some point during the game, the both of you fight.

 Daphne: Found on the 4th floor of the dungeon. ????